Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Genetics

 Sometimes it’s nothing you did or didn’t do, and it’s all about the cat’s genetics!
-Whether it’s a chromosome condition or something else entirely, some cats simply don’t have a ton of kittens in each litter.
+Whether it’s a chromosome condition or something else entirely, some cats simply don’t have a ton of kittens in each litter, or they may lose some early during pregnancy, as already discussed.

-This is especially true if the queen has had smaller litter sizes in the past.
+This may be especially true if the queen has had smaller litter sizes in the past.
 Some cats have lots of kittens in each litter and others don’t.

 Seriousness Low